hakan-demirli/FQ-Control-Center/README.md

 ### **FPGA Development FAQ**

-- **[There](https://github.com/intel-iot-devkit/terasic-de10-nano-kit/tree/master/azure-de10nano-document/sensor-aggregation-reference-design-for-azure) is an exactly similar sensor design with NIOS II.
+- **[There](https://github.com/intel-iot-devkit/terasic-de10-nano-kit/tree/master/azure-de10nano-document/sensor-aggregation-reference-design-for-azure) is an exactly similar coprocessor design with NIOS II.
 Why did you use subservient?**

-- **Can I use a new version of OpenCV?**
-    No, Tracker contrib modules are deprecated.
-If you do you have to edit the code to accomodate legacy libraries.
-- **Why did you choose OpenCV plot library rather than QTCharts?**
-    QT version of precompiled libraries from Terasic is 5.5.1 and QTCharts introduced in QT 5.7.
-And no, I didn't bother to rebuild QT.
-- **QT Creator?
-Why can't I use CLI qmake?**
-    You can but I haven't tried so I don't suggest it.
-Also, new versions of QT were a bit wonky.
-- **Why did you choose DNN for object detection?
-Why not HOG?**
-    For some reason both accuracy and performance of HOG was worse than DNN.
-- **Why did not you use Tensorflow or Pytorch for DNN inference.
-Why OpenCV?**
-    I haven't tried pytorch.
-Tensorflow was slower than OpenCV.
+    I was planning to use 10-20 different subservients with their own dedicated sensor reading and preprocessing routines.
+Which is not possible with NIOS II since it is huge.
+But, I run out of time.

+- **Why don't you directly read obtained data from Subservient via debug interface?**
+    There is a read problem in the debug interface. wb_rdt signal is stuck at the some value that is referenced by Subservient right before debug enable is set.
+I am sure the reason is something trivial but I neither have time nor motivation to debug and solve it.
+Hence, as a dirty workaround I have added shared memory section and redirected read operations to there.

+# Credits